 Tor is less reliable at bypassing geo-blocks

-Over half of all VPN users opt for a VPN so they can access geo-blocked content, such as Netflix, Hulu, or BBC iPlayer.
+Over half of all VPN users opt for a VPN so they can access geo-blocked content, a lot of peopel use a VPN to watch Netflix, unblock Hulu, or stream BBC iPlayer outside the UK.
 You could technically use Tor in the same way by re-connecting until your exit node is in the country of your choice, but this is a painstaking process compared to the ease of a VPN.

 And since public Tor nodes are available, services like Netflix have no problem just blocking them.
 In fact, the Tor developers maintain a list of services that block the network where Netflix is often featured.
 Meanwhile, VPN providers, particularly those that heavily advertise their ability to unblock content, continuously acquire new IP addresses for their users as services attempt to block old ones.